-It starts when a young girl named Miya Alice wakes up all of a sudden in a spaceship, frightened and confused and with her memories erased.
+It starts when a young girl named Mia Alice wakes up all of a sudden in a spaceship, frightened and confused and with her memories erased.
 A strange voice tells her that she's been abducted and transformed into a cyborg, due to her extremely strong Psychic Powers; soon she and other people in her same situation will be sold out as cyber soldiers to the highest bidder, alongside the Super Robot Dangaiou.

 Mia, however, only wants to go back home.
 She also has a vague hint of who she truly is... she remembers having been a Ordinary High-School Student in Tokyo.
 Soon she meets up with the other three potential Dangaioh pilots: former La Résistance member Roll Kuran, Hot-Blooded Pai Thunder, and Naïve Everygirl Lamda Nom.
 The four decide to team up and see what they can do to recover their freedom and fight their common enemy: their potential employer, Captain Garimoth....

 This series provides examples of:

-- Action Girl (With an astonishing ratio of three action girls to one guy with the Dangaiou pilots.
+- Action Girl: With an astonishing ratio of three action girls to one guy with the Dangaiou pilots.
 One of the girls is the team leader.
 They're all on the same level or stronger than the guy.
 And said guy actually aknowledges it.
-A very nice break from the norm.)
+A very nice break from the norm.

-- Biting-the-Hand Humor (The first episode of the OVA had the AIC building (Dangaiou's production company) destroyed by the invading bad guys.)
+- Biting-the-Hand Humor: The first episode of the OVA had the AIC building (Dangaiou's production company) destroyed by the invading bad guys.

-- Calling the Old Man Out ("My name is NOT Barius!
+- Calling the Old Man Out: "My name is NOT Barius!
 I'm Pai Thunder!
-And you are NOT my father!")
+And you are NOT my father!"

-- Daddy's Little Villain (Subverted tremendously: Pai was actually Barius, the daughter of Garimoth, and had a Face–Heel Turn once she recovered her memories.
-But when Garimoth told her to kill Roll before taking her back, Pai rebelled and rejoined the group.)
+- Daddy's Little Villain: Subverted tremendously: Pai was actually Barius, the daughter of Garimoth, and had a Face–Heel Turn once she recovered her memories.
+But when Garimoth told her to kill Roll before taking her back, Pai rebelled and rejoined the group.

-- For the Evulz (Gil Berg mentions this as this motivation)
+- For the Evulz: Gil Berg mentions this as this motivation.

 - Gag Dub: This, presumably.

-- Laser-Guided Amnesia (The four pilots are given this, but they start recalling their past lives pretty soon.)
+- Laser-Guided Amnesia: The four pilots are given this, but they start recalling their past lives pretty soon.

 - Lightning Bruiser: Roll can use his Psychic Powers to enhance his own speed and physical endurance.
 Unless he's in a closed space, that is,

-- Important Haircut Lamda originally had long hair, but when she became a Fallen Princess, she had to cut it so she wouldn't be recognized by others.
+- Important Haircut: Lamda originally had long hair, but when she became a Fallen Princess, she had to cut it so she wouldn't be recognized by others.

-- If You're So Evil, Eat This Kitten ( Garimoth, to Pai/Barius.
+- If You're So Evil, Eat This Kitten: Garimoth, to Pai/Barius.
 With Roll being the "kitten".
-She says "Hell NO!")
+She says "Hell NO!"

 - Mighty Glacier: How Pai uses her powers - unlike Roll who uses his' to move fast around, she focuses on augmenting her physical strength.

-- Musical Pastiche (Pretty much the whole OST, since a lot it is recycled from Michiaki Watanabe's earlier compositions from Iczer-One, Great Mazinger and most notably the Laser Blade theme from the first trilogy of the Metal Heroes'' franchise.
+- Musical Pastiche: Pretty much the whole OST, since a lot it is recycled from Michiaki Watanabe's earlier compositions from Iczer-One, Great Mazinger, and most notably the Laser Blade theme from the first trilogy of the Metal Heroes franchise.

-- Phlebotinum Rebel (The four kids didn't like to be kidnapped and turned into killing machines.
+- Phlebotinum Rebel: The four kids didn't like to be kidnapped and turned into killing machines.
 What did they do?
 They decided to fight back.
-Ironically enough, the guy that kidnapped them in the first place winds up being their mentor.)
+Ironically enough, the guy that kidnapped them in the first place winds up being their mentor.